North East England surnames : Origins and meaning

 Whist ! lads, haad yer gobbs I’ll tell yer aal an aaful story.
 So begins the famous Lambton Worm Song, the story of how dragon slayer Sir John Lambton slew the notorious Lambton worm somewhere in the middle of the River Wear in the days of the Crusades.
 John Lambton is one of many famous members of the Lambton family who take their name from Lambton near Chester-le-Street, a place name meaning Lamb Farm.
 The Lambtons were later to give their name to Lambton Castle, a building of late eighteenth and early nineteenth century origin.
 The castle was built around the core of the earlier Harraton Hall and became the seat of the Lambton family after their previous home, Lambton Hall, across the River Wear was demolished in 1797.
 Nearby Penshaw Hill is often confused with Worm Hill near Washington as the place once frequented by the Lambton Worm, but Penshaw hill is connected with an entirely different Lambton, called John George Lambton.
 This John Lambton was the first Earl of Durham (1792-1840) and was known as ‘Radical Jack’ because of the political reforms he instigated in the nineteenth century.
 The famous Penshaw monument built on the top of the hill in 1844 in the style of a Greek temple was erected in memory of the earl, who was once the Governor General of Canada.
 The Earl’s son Charles William Lambton was immortalised in the famous Thomas Lawrence painting called The Red Boy.
 This young Lambton died of consumption aged only thirteen.
 Many other Lambtons and their relations have acheived great fame and notoriety but Whisht ! lads thats aal I knaa aboot the story.

 Liddell means valley of the loud water and is found in Liddesdale, a border valley formed by the Liddel Water in the Scottish borders.
 The surname which may derive from the place is closely associated with the North East where the Liddell family were the Lords of Ravensworth near Gateshead.
 Ravensworth was the site of the Liddell family seat called Ravensworth Castle, which was demolished in 1953, due to mining subsidence.
-The Liddells were one of four big coal owning families known as the ‘Grand Allies’ who dominated North Eastern coal mining in the eighteenth century.
-The other grand allies were the Brandlings of Gosforth, Russells of Brancepeth and the Bowes family of Strathmore.
+The Liddells were one of the big coal owning families known as the ‘Grand Allies’ who dominated North Eastern coal mining in the eighteenth century.
+Other grand allies were the Brandlings of Gosforth, and the Bowes family of Strathmore.
 A later Victorian coal owner called Thomas Liddell built Ravensworth Castle on the site of a hall first built by his ancestor Colonel Liddell in 1724.
 Perhaps the most famous Liddell of all was Alice Liddell, whose great grandmother lived in the South Bailey in Durham City.
 Little Alice’s family were friends of Charles Lutwidge Dodgson who immortalised the young girl under his pen name Lewis Carroll as ‘Alice in Wonderland’.
 The surname Liddell also occurs in the forms Liddel andLiddle.

 A surname of special interest to the author.
 Although their numbers have included Sheriffs of Nottingham, the Littlefairs are overwhelmingly concentrated in County Durham and were focused for many centuries, although significant but smaller branches could also be found in Yorkshire, Northumberland and Lancashire all of which branched off from the original Durham population.
 Most of the Littlefairs in the North East can be traced to Cockfield village between Teesdale and Weardale in the 1600s, though Littlefairs turn up in South East Durham in the earlier medieval period where they notably included an ale tester at Wolviston.